Yukon University: Finances

-Between June 2018 and June 2019, the university's revenues totaled C$50,741,951, while its expenses totaled C$50,734,978; yielding a surplus of C$6,973.
+Between June 2018 and June 2019, the university's revenues totaled C$50,741,951, while its expenses totaled C$50,734,978, yielding a surplus of C$6,973.
 Contributions from the Government of Yukon make up the largest source of revenue for the university.
 Salaries for direct instruction is the largest expense for the university, with the university spending approximately C$16.1 million that year.
 During the 2018–19 year, the university spent approximately C$4.47 million on research.
 As of June 2019, the university had an endowment valued at approximately C$2.72 million.

 Academics

-Yukon University is a publicly-funded institution that operates as a "hybrid" university; serving as a research hub and offering degree programs, while also providing vocational training and trades programs typically found in Canadian colleges.
-The university is a member of Colleges and Institutes Canada; and is in the process of applying for membership with Universities Canada.
+Yukon University is a publicly-funded institution that operates as a "hybrid" university, serving as a research hub and offering degree programs, while also providing vocational training and trades programs typically found in Canadian colleges.
+The university is a member of Colleges and Institutes Canada, and is in the process of applying for membership with Universities Canada.

 Yukon University offers certificates, diplomas and degrees through six academic areas - the School of Academic and Skill Development, School of Science, School of Trades, Technology and Mining, School of Health, Education and Human Services, School of Liberal Arts, and the School of Business and Leadership.
+Bachelor's degrees are offered in Business Administration, Education, Indigenous Governance, Northern Environmental and Conservation Sciences, and Social Work.

 Academic programs at the university allow Yukoners to stay in the north while pursuing post-secondary studies.
 It also accommodates contract training demands by local industry and government in a range of specialties.
 Programming is delivered from campus to campus, across Yukon, through locally delivered courses and on-line learning technology.
 The President's Committee on First Nation Initiatives, with representatives from all fourteen Yukon First Nations, influences programming and services delivered at the university.

-With respect to research and development, the university is home to the Yukon Research Centre.
+With respect to research and development, the university is home to the Yukon Research Centre, which is engaged in biodiversity monitoring and climate change research.
+It is also home to the Yukon Strategy for Patient Oriented Research (YSPOR).

 Partnership

 Yukon University operates a fine arts post-secondary school known as the Yukon School of Visual Arts, in collaboration with the Dawson City Art Society, and the Trʼondëk Hwëchʼin First Nation.

 The university participates in the international University of the Arctic network and cooperates with several universities to deliver programming, including the University of Alberta, the University of Regina, the University of British Columbia, and the University of Alaska Southeast.
+The university participates in UArctic’s mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.